• Skip to primary navigation

 Decide if you need to make bulk changes to WordPress.
 Scroll back up to the What You’ll Need and get everything in order.

 Note for marketers with larger websites – it’s usually not ideal to do a “hot fix” on a production (ie, live site).
 Ask your developer if you have a staging site that you can upload and test changes before “pushing” the changes live.
+Or use a WordPress Hosting plan that has staging sites built in.

 Otherwise, you may want to create a local or demo site to test this out before making hundreds of database edits to your live site.